Faithful-Resource-Pack/Docs/src/routes/pages/mods/add-new-mod.md

 > ℹ️ **Info**
 > See [here](/pages/mods/add-textures) if the mod repository already exists.

-*  If the mod does not have any repository, then create a repository in your **own** profile (if you have access to the Faithful Mods organisation, then create it there), the repository needs to have the same name as the `assets` folder file (ex: `Actually Additions` mod repository would be named: `actuallyadditions`).
+*  If the mod does not have any repository, then create a repository in your **own** profile (if you have access to the Faithful Mods organisation, then create it there).
+The repository needs to have the same name as the `assets` folder file (ex: `Actually Additions` mod repository would be named: `actuallyadditions`).

 <img src="/images/pages/mods/add-new-mod/new-repo-img.png" alt="new-repo-img" class="center" loading="lazy">